 Atlanta Attractions That Offer Free Admission for Kids

 We get it: We're parents, too.
 No matter how much we WANT to entertain our kids, sometimes the bank account doesn't allow for a big-ticket afternoon.
-That's when we have to search a bit harder for budget-friendly entertainment options.
+That's when we have to search a bit harder for budget-friendly or free entertainment options.